Hima Kohli

-Hima Kohli (born 2 September 1959) is a judge of the Supreme Court of India.
-She was the chief justice of the Telangana High Court, and the first woman judge to hold that office.
-Prior to that, she served as a judge of the Delhi High Court.
+Hima Kohli (born 2 September 1959) is a former judge of the Supreme Court of India from 2021 to 2024.
+Earlier, she served as a judge of the Delhi High Court and then the second chief justice of the Telangana High Court, being the first woman judge to hold that office.

-Life and education
+Early life and education

 Kohli was born on 2 September 1959 in New Delhi.
 She did her schooling at St. Thomas' School.
 In 1979, she earned a Bachelor of Arts in history from St. Stephen's College, Delhi.
-She later went on to earn a postgraduate degree in history from the University of Delhi, and a degree in law from the Campus Law Centre, University of Delhi.
+She went on to earn a postgraduate degree in history from the University of Delhi, and a degree in law from the Campus Law Centre, University of Delhi.